DoaaSherif1/CodeDocumentation/README.md

  - We used some constants to store data in our database :

-      a.
-Constant for creating Event title
+      1. Constant for creating Event title

-      b.
-Constant for creating Brief Summary for Event
+      2. Constant for creating Brief Summary for Event

-      c.
-Constant for setting start date and end date for the Event
+      3. Constant for setting start date and end date for the Event

-      d.
-Constant for selecting number of participants in the Event
+      4. Constant for selecting number of participants in the Event

-      e.
-Constant for uploading Image about Event
+      5. Constant for uploading Image about Event

-      f.
-Constant for Event Progress
+      6. Constant for Event Progress

-      g.
-Constant for task completion
+      7. Constant for task completion

 ```